rehierl/abstract-properties/12-x-doctree-traversal/12-2-default-pre-order/1-3-general-pattern.md

 Further applications of the pre-order rule will then insert the child nodes of a node's last child `lc` in between `lc` and its former next sibling `ns`.
-That is, `ns` will in general not be the next sibling to `lc` since there is a possibly infinite number of nodes in between.
+That is, `ns` will in general not be the next sibling of `lc` since there will be a possibly infinite number of nodes in between.

 The last child of a tree's root is therefore in general not the last node in the pre-order trace of a tree.
 That is because the last node of such a trace